jonahwhat/advent-2024/README.md

-# advent-2024
+# Advent of Code 2024
- 2024 Advent of Code solutions
+This repository contains my 2024 [Advent of Code](https://adventofcode.com/) solutions implemented in python.